 How much does a flat fee MLS listing cost?

-Typically, a flat fee MLS listing service charges $100–400 for a basic package.
+A flat fee MLS listing service charges $100–400 for a basic package.
 These plans include at least a 6-month MLS listing and 4 or more photos.

-Most companies also offer premium flat fee packages for a few hundred dollars more.
+Most companies also offer premium flat fee packages for a few hundred more.
 These plans can include longer listing terms, more pictures of your home, and help negotiating with buyers.
 Plans with broker support sometimes cost a flat fee and a percentage of the sale price at closing, usually 0.5–1%.

 You can also find add-ons, like "for sale" signs and lockboxes, for around $25–100 each.